Ant-Man and The Wasp: Quantumania (2023) Film Review

 On September 5, 2023, Scott Lang’s book Look Out for the Little Guy (as seen in this film) was released, providing MCU fans with a detailed glimpse into the life of Scott Lang / Ant-Man and revealing new details about life in the MCU during the events of Avengers: Endgame and beyond.

 Mere weeks after the release of Ant-Man and The Wasp: Quantumania, Jonathan Majors was arrested for assault that pertained to a domestic violence case.
-Majors was convicted near the end of the year and was promptly fired by Marvel Studios following the conviction.
-Since that time, the upcoming film Avengers: The Kang Dynasty has dropped the Kang Dynasty part of the title and is now being referred to by Marvel Studios as simply Avengers 5.
+Majors was convicted near the end of the year and was promptly fired by Marvel Studios following the conviction and the Kang Dynasty part of the upcoming fifth Avengers film was dropped.
+At the 2024 Sand Diego Comic Con, Marvel Studios revealed the new title of the film previously known as Avengers: The Kang Dynasty: Avengers: Doomsday.
+The announcement came complete with the reveal that iconic Iron Man actor Robert Downey Jr had been cast to portray Doctor Doom in the film, replacing Kang (and his Variants) as the movie’s intended Big Bad.

 Marvel Studios / The Walt Disney Company